srasku/mull/documentation/archive/Config.md

 A mutant may be accessible from many tests.
 Normally, Mull executes a mutant against each test separately.
-When `fail_fast` option is enabled, Mull stops running tests against a mutant as soon as on the tests fail.
+When `fail_fast` option is enabled, Mull stops running tests against a mutant as soon as one of the tests fail.

 ---
 ```